 Have questions about studying English?
 Browse the list below for some of the most common questions, or explore our site for more information!

 Professor Lynn Enterline is currently DUS of the Department of English.
 Her office is in Benson Hall 323 and she can be reached per email to make an appointment.

 Students must maintain a 3.6 GPA in the major to apply for the English Honors Program.
 Applications will open and are due in the spring of your junior year.
-For further informatino, please refer to the Honors Program section on the Major/Minor page.
+For further information, please refer to the Honors Program page.